voussoir/reddit/Prawtimestamps/README.md

 I recommend [sqlitebrowser](https://github.com/sqlitebrowser/sqlitebrowser/releases) if you want to inspect the database yourself.

 ### Changelog
+- 2017 11 13
+    - Gave timesearch its own Github repository so that (1) it will be easier for people to download it and (2) it has a cleaner, more independent URL. [voussoir/timesearch](https://github.com/voussoir/timesearch)

 - 2017 11 05
     - Added a try-except inside livestream helper to prevent generator from terminating.